 Web hosting is a service that enables you to upload your website files to the internet.
 As a result, your website is accessible to everyone with an internet connection.
-In practice, it usually refers to the services provided by a web hosting company such as BlueHost, Hostinger and HostGator.
+In practice, it usually refers to the services provided by a web hosting company such as BlueHost, Hostinger, and HostGator.

 Most web hosts make installing WordPress on your server and getting your site up and running a breeze.
 They either provide step-by-step instructions or a one-click installation option.
 Once you’ve purchased your domain name and hosting plan, as well as installed WordPress on your new server, you can migrate your WordPress site from localhost to the server.

-Related articles: How to install WordPress in 2021
+Related articles: How to install WordPress

 Move Your localhost WordPress Files and Database Manually